YasinAtLinux/Termux-Debian-Login/README.md

 ./Debian-Arch-Termux.sh
 ```

-This will create a .loginScripts/ directory in your home folder and append necessary login commands to your ~/.bashrc.
-Again it will NOT overwrite your .bashrc file.
+This will create a .loginScripts/ directory in your home directory and append necessary login commands to your ~/.bashrc.
+Again, it will NOT overwrite your .bashrc file.
+You can check if .loginScripts directory is created or not  with ls -a command.

 ## Step 5: Source .bashrc
 Now Source your .bashrc file.